bradcerasani/handlebars-tutorial/readme.markdown

 1. Compile template with `Handlebars.compile(template)` (returns JS function)
 2. Invoke data object passed to it (returns HTML string with interpolated object values inserted into HTML)

-Sumamry: `Handlebars.compile(template)` returns a JS function.
+Summary: `Handlebars.compile(template)` returns a JS function.
 We then use this compiled function to execute the data object and return a string with HTML and interpolated object values.
 We can then insert this into our HTML.

 ### Example: